 - Wondering why you would want to make your own chocolate syrup?
-There are so many answers: It’s delicious, you’re in control of the ingredients, it’s less expensive and, once you see how easy it is, the question will be why would you want to buy it at the store.
-(There’s also the matter of having a chocolate craving hit when it’s 9:30 p.m. and you’re already in your jammies.)
+There are so many answers: You may not be able to get out to buy another bottle of that chocolatey goodness.
+It’s delicious, you’re in control of the ingredients, it’s less expensive and, once you see how easy it is, the question will be why would you want to buy it at the store (There’s also the matter of having a chocolate craving hit when it’s 9:30 p.m. and you’re already in your jammies).

 Sugar (2 cups)

 - Combine all ingredients except the vanilla extract in a saucepan.
 Oh by the way, if you are out of vanilla extract, you can make your own by following these instructions.

 - Heat over medium heat, stirring constantly, until it boils.
 Stirring is important.

 - Allow it to boil for a few minutes – but don’t walk away from it.
 Stir it frequently so that it doesn’t boil over and make a mess.
 (You can turn the heat down slightly, as long as it continues to simmer.)

 - Add the vanilla extract just after you remove it from the heat.